slbabin/quiz/README.md

      ![Screenshot of the Product links section](assets/docs/multi-choice-questions.jpg)

-- A dynamically changed with each question image: Images help visually represent concepts or scenarios related to the quiz questions.
+- Dynamically changed with each question image: Images help visually represent concepts or scenarios related to the quiz questions.
 They  enhance the clarity and understanding of the question by providing a visual context, making it easier for the user to interpret and answer accurately.

     ![Screenshot of the Product links section](assets/docs/dynamic-image.jpg)